eagroom/IntroToRPresentation/index.md

 ##  Max.   :1.0000   Max.   :5.000   Max.   :8.000
 ```

+---

+## Data frames

+Quick review of terms form the summary:

-1st Qu. = the first quantile- means 25% observations are below this
+* 1st Qu. = the first quantile- means 25% observations are below this
-3rd Qu. = the third quantile - means 75% observations are below this
+* 3rd Qu. = the third quantile - means 75% observations are below this
-Median = The middle point.
+* Median = The middle point.
 Half the numbers are above this value
-Mean = average
+* Mean = average

 ---

-#Data frames
+## Data frames

-Let's confirm the mean of the miles per gallon column (20.09)

-to get the just the mpg column we use the $
+Let's confirm the mean of the miles per gallon column (20.09).
+To get the just the mpg column we use the $

 ```r